apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/7-IoTDB Query Language.md

     under the License.

 -->
+# Chapter 4 Operation Manual

-# Chapter 5: IoTDB SQL Documentation
+# IoTDB SQL Language
 In this part, we will introduce you IoTDB's Query Language.
 IoTDB offers you a SQL-like query language for interacting with IoTDB, the query language can be devided into 4 major parts:

 * Schema Statement: statements about schema management are all listed in this section.